Halezmarie/Gameventory-Project/README.md

 ## Code of Conduct

-Everyone interacting in the Gameventory project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct]. # Gameventory
+Everyone interacting in the Gameventory project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct].